 The Helsinki-Uusimaa Region has a particularly strong record in the field of business education.
 In 2012 it was already awarded European Entrepreneurial Region for its strong promotion of young entrepreneurs.
 Almost ten years later, the region is aiming to create the ideal environment for the future-minded and sustainability-driven new generation of entrepreneurs to take the next step and put their skills at the service of a deep social and economic transformation.

-Markku Markkula, Chair of the Helsinki-Uusimaa Regional Board and Head of Finland’s delegation in the European Committee of the Regions said:
+Markku Markkula, President of the Helsinki-Uusimaa Regional Board and Head of Finland’s delegation in the European Committee of the Regions said:

 “Helsinki-Uusimaa was among the first regions awarded an EER label in 2012.
 We orchestrated a year with more than 100 events promoting entrepreneurship, especially among young people.
 Now we face a different reality due to the impacts of pandemic and climate emergency.
 The EER 2021–2022 Award for the Helsinki-Uusimaa Region will be, above all, a platform to tackle these new challenges and collaborate locally and internationally to invent an integrated green, digital and entrepreneurial future.”